![]() ![]() Choose another writer in this calendar:

 Spain, where he continued his political activism.
 At the University of

-Madrid, he studied law, a favorite subject of revolutionaries from Marx
+Madrid, he studied law (a favorite subject of revolutionaries from Robespierre, Marx

-and Lenin to Castro, and moved to the
+and Lenin to Mahatma Gandhi and Castro), and moved to the

 University of Saragosa, receiving a degree in law in 1873, and a year